Haysto Logo

 Equity is the difference between what you owe on your mortgage and what your home is currently worth.

-If you owe £200,00 on your mortgage loan and your home is worth £300,000, you have £100,000 of equity in your home.
+If you owe £200,000 on your mortgage loan and your home is worth £300,000, you have £100,000 equity in your home.

 Insolvency

 Insolvency means you declare you can’t pay your debts or bills.
-It’s a term that can be used by an individual or by a business.
+It’s a term that can be used by an individual or a business.

 Insolvency practitioner